 How to get involved

 The Sports and Entertainment Business Club is open to all CU Denver students.
 The club is planning to expand its community service projects as well as recruit more volunteers for its current mentorship of grade-school readers.
-For more information, visit the club’s website here.
-Also, check out the club’s Instagram stream @cusportsent and email any questions to club President Katy Smith at [email protected]
+Check out the club’s Instagram stream @cusportsent and email questions to club President Katy Smith at [email protected]

 Having college students visit elementary school classrooms every week, Wienecke said, provides another positive role model for the kids and delivers an important college-access message.
 “It’s pretty big, and having a local celebrity (Bruton) do it – I mean, c’mon,” she said with a smile.
 “It’s great when we have college students come in and tell our kids, ‘I’m studying this or that, and I’m studying just five blocks from here at CU Denver.’
 It opens up a whole other world and tells our kids, ‘You can do it, too.’”